 SATCOM is a rapidly growing and increasingly critical technology on air transport, business aviation and defense platforms and Honeywell has undertaken two important initiatives ─ establishing a dedicated SATCOM/Cabin Management System (CMS) support team and a new technical productivity tool ─ to help technical support engineers better serve customers.

-The newly established support team ─ which includes both SATCOM and cabin management (Ovation Select) engineering personnel ─ is focused in two areas.
+The newly established support team ─ which includes both SATCOM and cabin management (Honeywell Ovation™ Select cabin management system) engineering personnel ─ is focused in two areas.

 The first is channel partner network and customer entry-into-service (EIS) training.